datagrok-ai/public/help/visualize/viewers/biostructure-viewer-ngl-viewer.md

 [NglViewer](../../../packages/BiostructureViewer/src/viewers/ngl-viewer.ts) is
-a Datagrok [DG.JsViewer](../../js-api/src/viewer.ts) derived component based on the NGL Viewer [nglviewer.org](https://nglviewer.org/) library developed by Alexander Rose.
+a Datagrok [DG.JsViewer](../../js-api/src/viewer.ts) derived component based on the [NGL Viewer library](https://nglviewer.org/) developed by Alexander Rose.

 NglViewer obtains a structural data into the viewer from different sources (in order of priority) controlled by properties of the 'Data' category: